tbemel/sparkify/README.md

 We will then leverage our learning to scale an optimized model to the full 12GB data set.

 ## Technical Configuration
-<br>Works on PySpark version >= 2.4.3, with the standard PySpark ML classifier modules and functions.
+- Works on PySpark version >= 2.4.3, with the standard PySpark ML classifier modules and functions.
-<br>PySpark & Python modules: pyspark.sql, pyspark.ml, matplotlib, numpy, pandas
+- PySpark & Python modules: pyspark.sql, pyspark.ml, matplotlib, numpy, pandas
-<br>When moving the running the code on the full dataset, an AWS Cluster was used.
+- When moving the running the code on the full dataset, an AWS Cluster was used.
-<br>You can also run this code on your laptop, leveraging the AWS Glue Spark Docker container to fast-track your development.
+- You can also run this code on your laptop, leveraging the AWS Glue Spark Docker container to fast-track your development.
 I personally found it extremelly useful to iteratively develop Spark python code with a Jupyter notebook directly on my laptop.
 I already used the same approach at work, learning the trick from AWS.
-See this blog on how to set up your machine.
+See this blog on how to set up your machine. https://aws.amazon.com/blogs/big-data/develop-and-test-aws-glue-version-3-0-jobs-locally-using-a-docker-container/
-https://aws.amazon.com/blogs/big-data/develop-and-test-aws-glue-version-3-0-jobs-locally-using-a-docker-container/

 ## Files In The Repository